LLNL/llnl.github.io/explore/README.md

 Running [`MASTER.sh`][mastersh] will run all of the necessary scripts in the appropriate order to fetch the latest data.
 It will also update [`LAST_MASTER_UPDATE.txt`][lastmasterup] to record when this complete data update was last run.

 The scripts are only for gathering new data.
-You do not need them to run to view the visualizations on the sample webpage.
+You do not need them to run in order to view the webpage visualizations.

 [jump2 scripts]: #scripts
 [inputs file]: input_lists.json